updated

 A surfer has been mauled by a shark in the fourth attack in less than 48 hours in NSW.

-A group of surfers were reportedly in the water at Point Plomer, near Port Macquarie, when they saw a group of about four sharks before one was bitten.
+A group of surfers were in the water at Point Plomer, near Port Macquarie, about 10.15am on Tuesday when one was bitten.
+It came moments after the surfers had spotted a group of about four sharks nearby.

 Sign up to The Nightly's newsletters.